Secret Admirer (film): Plot

-After a short while Michael realizes Deb is snobby and shallow — not like he expected her to be — and begins to realize his true feelings for Toni.
-Eventually, Michael and Deb break up at his birthday party, not able to sleep with her when she intends for this to be his birthday present.
-Eventually, Lou and Connie cannot control themselves at a bridge party: Lou assaults George, and Connie has a breakdown in front of their friends.
+After a short while, Michael realizes Debbie is snobby and shallow — not like he expected her to be — and begins to realize his true feelings for Toni.
+Eventually, Michael and Deb break up at his birthday party when he is not able to sleep with her after she intends for it to be his birthday present.
+Meanwhile, Lou and Connie cannot control themselves at a bridge party: Lou assaults George, and Connie has a breakdown in front of their friends.

-When Michael returns home, he finds his parents arguing and his mother reading his letter.
+When Michael returns home, he finds his parents arguing about his anonymous love letter.
 He angrily tells them it actually belongs to him while scolding them for invading his private mail, leaving them in shock.
-At Deborah's, Lou confronts Elizabeth about the letter.
-Deborah Ann overhears him reading the letter out loud and tearfully reprimands him, revealing the letter is hers, which leaves Lou in shock.
-Angered that her parents invaded her privacy, Deborah Ann heads to her room and breaks down into tears.

-Later, Michael returns to Toni's, confessing that nothing happened between him and Deborah and in the process declares his feelings for Toni and wonders if anything can ever happen between them.
+At Debbie's, Lou confronts Elizabeth about the letter.
+Debbie overhears him reading the letter out loud and tearfully reprimands him, revealing the letter is hers, which leaves Lou in shock.
+Angered that her parents invaded her privacy, she heads to her room and breaks down into tears.
+Michael returns to Toni's, confessing that nothing happened between him and Deborah and in the process declares his feelings for Toni, wondering if anything can ever happen between them.
 However, refusing to admit her feelings after everything that happened, she rejects Michael.

-Just as the fall semester is about to start, Deborah confronts Michael about the love letters, but upon seeing them, Michael learns they aren't the letters he wrote and realizes that Toni wrote the original love letter (by comparing Debbie's letter to Toni's handwriting).
-He races to her home, but is told that she already left on a study abroad program aboard a ship that will keep her away for her Senior Year.

-Michael rushes to the dockyard after a brief scuffle with Steve, screaming his love for Toni.
-After shouting her love for him as the ship continues to sail away, he dives into the water, but cannot reach the ship.
-Toni dives into the water, too.
-They embrace in the water and kiss.
+Just as the fall semester is about to start, Debbie confronts Michael about the love letters, but upon seeing them, Michael learns they aren't the letters he wrote and realizes that Toni wrote the original love letter (by comparing Debbie's letter to Toni's handwriting).
+He races to her home, but is told that she already left on a study abroad program aboard a ship that will keep her away for their Senior Year.
+Michael rushes to the dockyard after a brief scuffle with Steve and takes his convertible, and then professes his love for Toni when he sees her boat setting sail.
+He dives into the water, but cannot reach the ship.
+Toni shouts her love and dives into the water after him, where they embrace and share a kiss.